This article was updated on December 3, 2020.

 A deductible is the amount of money you pay out of pocket before your insurance plan will pay a claim.
-The deductible for Medicare Part A in 2019 is $1,364.
+The deductible for Medicare Part A in 2021 is $1,484 per benefit period.
 After you’ve met this deductible, Medicare will pick up 80 percent of Medicare-approved services, while you will be responsible for the remaining 20 percent.

 For example, if you have a hospital visit with a total cost of $3,500, here’s how the math would break down:

 - Total cost of hospital visit: $3,500

 - Medicare pays 80 percent of remaining balance: $1.612.80